After Virtue by Alasdair MacIntyre: A Detailed Guide

 However, as the modern scientific understanding of nature advanced, Aristotle’s biological framework was discredited.
 The notion of things having intrinsic purposes or final causes was abandoned in favor of a purely mechanistic view of nature governed by efficient causes.
 As MacIntyre explains:

-The effect of the secular rejection of both Protestant and Catholic theology and the scientific and philosophical rejection of Aristotelianism was to eliminate any notion of man-as-he-could-be-if-he-realized-his-telos.
-Since the whole point of ethics...was to enable man to pass from his present state to his true end, the abandonment of any notion of essential human nature and with it the abandonment of any notion of a telos leaves behind a moral scheme composed of two remaining elements whose relationship becomes quite unclear.
+The joint effect of the secular rejection of both Protestant and Catholic theology and the scientific and philosophical rejection of Aristotelianism was to eliminate any notion of man-as-he-could-be-if-he-realized-his-telos.
+Since the whole point of ethics-both as a theoretical and a practical discipline- is to enable man to pass from his present state to his true end, the elimination of any notion of essential human nature and with it the abandonment of any notion of a telos leaves behind a moral scheme composed of two remaining elements whose relationship becomes quite unclear.

 In other words, once the idea of humans having a natural end or purpose was discarded, the entire ethical framework built around achieving that end became incoherent.
 The moral injunctions and virtues that previously guided us towards our telos were left without justification.